kubecost/docs/apis/savings-apis/api-request-right-sizing-v2.md

 The container request right sizing recommendation API provides recommendations for [container resource requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) based on configurable parameters and estimates the savings from implementing those recommendations on a per-container, per-controller level.
 If the cluster-level resources stay static, then there may not be significant savings from applying Kubecost's recommendations until you reduce your cluster resources.
 Instead, your idle allocation will increase.
 {% endswagger-description %}

+{% swagger-parameter in="query" name="window" required="true" type="string" %}
+Duration of time over which to query.
+Accepts multiple different formats of time (see this [Using the `window` parameter](/apis/apis-overview.md#using-the-window-parameter) section for more info).
+It's recommended to provide a window greater than `2d` for accurate sampling.
+{% endswagger-parameter %}

 {% swagger-parameter in="query" name="algorithmCPU" type="string" required="false" %}
 The algorithm to be used to calculate CPU recommendations based on historical CPU usage data.
 Options are `max` and `quantile`.
 Max recommendations are based on the maximum-observed usage in `window`.
 Quantile recommendations are based on a quantile of observed usage in `window` (requires the `qCPU` parameter to set the desired quantile).
 Defaults to `max`.
 To use the `quantile` algorithm, the [ContainerStats Pipeline](/architecture/containerstats-pipeline.md) must be enabled.
 {% endswagger-parameter %}